Background pattern

 Sandostatin is used to treat people with pituitary tumors that produce too much thyroid-stimulating hormone (TSH):

-No use Sandostatin:
+Do not use Sandostatin:

 Warnings and precautions

-• If you have a history of vitamin B12 deficiency, your doctor may monitor your B12 levels periodically.
+• if you have a history of vitamin B12 deficiency, your doctor may monitor your B12 levels periodically.

-• Octreotide may reduce heart rate and at very high doses may cause an abnormal heart rhythm.
+• octreotide may reduce heart rate and at very high doses may cause an abnormal heart rhythm.
 Your doctor may monitor your heart rate during treatment.

-Your doctor will monitor your liver function.
+Your doctor will check your liver function.

 Your doctor may check the functioning of your pancreatic enzymes.